A. Piatt Andrew: Early career in economics

-He moved to Gloucester, Massachusetts, and was instructor and assistant professor of economics at Harvard University from 1900 to 1909.
+He moved to Gloucester, Massachusetts, and was an instructor and assistant professor of economics at Harvard University from 1900 to 1909.

 In January 1907, Andrew published a paper that anticipated the economic panic that hit in the fall of that year.
 On the strength of this paper as well as on his strong economics education, Andrew was selected to serve on the National Monetary Commission tasked with reforming the American banking system.
 Andrew took a leave from Harvard and spent two years studying the central banks of Germany, Britain and France.
 He served as Director of the U.S. Mint in 1909 and 1910, and as Assistant Secretary of the Treasury during 1910–1912.
 He attended the historic meeting at Jekyll Island in 1910 with commission chairman Nelson W. Aldrich, Henry P. Davison, Benjamin Strong, Paul Warburg, and Frank A. Vanderlip.
 The commission's report recommended the creation of a Federal Reserve System.